Cycling & Bicycle Safety

 The Kensington Campus is easily accessible by bicycle and provides 1000 designated bicycle parking spaces.

-Download this map for all the locations of our Bicycle Racks and Showers at our Kensington campus.
+Explore our interactive map for all the locations of our Bicycle Racks and Showers at our Kensington campus.

 Rules and cycling safety tips